CONGRATULATIONS ON YOUR PREGNANCY!

 RESULTS OF THE UNITY™ TEST

-The results are available within 14 days.
 The results will show if you are a carrier of one of the screened single gene disorders and if your baby has a low or high risk of having one of these single gene disorders.

 No test is perfect.
 While the results of the BillionToOne five-gene carrier screening test are very accurate, a negative result significantly reduces the likelihood of being a carrier, but does not exclude it in its entirety.